Civil Engineering Technician

 As a graduate, you will be prepared to reliably demonstrate the ability to:

-- Use electronic technology to support civil engineering projects.
+- Use industry-specific electronic and digital technologies to support civil engineering projects*.

 - Participate in the design and modeling phase of civil engineering projects* by applying engineering concepts, basic technical mathematics* and principles of science to the review and production of project plans.

 - Assist in the scheduling, cost estimation and monitoring of the progression of civil engineering projects* by applying principles of construction project management.

 - Perform quality control* testing and the monitoring of equipment, materials and methods involved in the implementation and completion of civil engineering projects*.

 - Apply teamwork, leadership and interpersonal skills when working individually or within multidisciplinary teams to complete civil engineering projects*.

 basic technical mathematics – The application of foundational mathematics to solve civil engineering problems.
 Basic technical math includes models, geometry, trigonometry, vectors, elementary algebraic equations, descriptive statistical methods and mathematical reasoning using appropriate checks and balances (adapted from National Technology Benchmarks, 2014).

 civil engineering projects - The product of the practical application of applied sciences, math and technology and the technical tasks required to plan, design and construct structures and infrastructures primarily for transportation systems, municipal water and wastewater systems, storm water management systems and other related infrastructure development and rehabilitation/renewal activities.

 project stakeholders – Any group or individual who has a vested interest in the project including the clients, architects, quantity surveyors, engineers, sub-contractors, tradespersons, suppliers, management team, government authorities, building operators, building users and the public.